paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Feb 1, 2026 - Documenting
+Quickly found out that I'm gonna need a new computer (and graphics card).
+I've had my laptop for about 6 years, so I think I've done well.
+New computer will be dual boot Windows/Linux.

+I'm also documenting the Analog-to-Digital Ad Naseum work.
+There were starting to be so many things I was losing track of them.
+I'll post as a blog entry on my website when I'm done.

 ## Jan 29, 2026
-Gone down a hole I didn't expect.
+Gone down a rabbit hole that I didn't expect.
 Installed an LLM on my "workstation" and like it.
 Super slow, but it's a very old computer.
 Looking into the world of GPUs which is a spaghetti mess to understand.

 ## Jan 25, 2026 - Next?
 I'm in a cycle of building new tools and trying new types of transformations.
 At some point, these need some cohesion, but right now, I feel like I'm exploring tangents and back roads.